Houzie-Tech/backend/docs/modules/auth.md

 4. JWT tokens are issued
 5. User is redirected to the frontend application

+#### Password Reset

+1. User requests password reset by providing their email
+2. System generates a secure reset token and sends it via email
+3. User verifies the token validity
+4. User submits a new password along with the token
+5. System updates the password after verifying the token

 ### Security Considerations

 - Passwords are never stored in plain text